sagemath/sagewiki_to_gh-2022-10-10/days100.md

 <<TableOfContents()>>

-The Sage days 100 workshop will take place in Bonn Germany, July 22nd - July 26th.
+Following a [[long tradition of similar workshops|https://wiki.sagemath.org/Workshops]], the Sage days 100 workshop will take place in Bonn Germany, July 22nd - July 26th.
 It welcomes anyone who wishes to work with !SageMath, from complete beginners to advanced developers.

 The afternoon of Wednesday 24th will be dedicated to a [[https://www.mpim-bonn.mpg.de/de/node/9501|SageMath presentation at Max-Planck Institut]] (for students, PhD students, postdocs and professors).
 If you intend to come to this workshop, you are welcome to be involved in this event.